 - Nerves can be injured from swelling or pressure resulting in permanent pain, numbness, or loss of function

 - The knee prosthesis may become loose and require further surgery.

 Excessive activity or weight speeds up the normal wear of the replacement joint and may cause it to loosen and become painful.
-Therefore, people are advised not to engage in high-impact activities such as running, jogging, skiing, and jumping after the surgery.
-Instead, low-impact activities, such as walking, swimming, playing golf, light hiking, cycling, and dancing, are recommended.
+Low-impact activities, such as walking, swimming, playing golf, light hiking, cycling, and dancing, may be recommended.

 American Academy of Orthopaedic Surgeons (2020).
 Orthoinfo: Total knee replacement (Web Page).
 Rosemont, IL: American Academy of Orthopaedic Surgeons.

 Mayo Clinic (2020).
 Knee replacement (Web Page).
 Rochester, MN: Mayo Foundation for Medical Education and Research. https://www.mayoclinic.org/tests-procedures/knee-replacement/about/pac-20385276 [Accessed: 30/06/21]

 NHS (2019).
 Knee replacement (Web Page).
 Redditch: National Health Service (NHS) England. https://www.nhs.uk/conditions/knee-replacement/ [Accessed: 30/06/21]

 Palmer, S.H.
 (2020).
 Total knee arthroplasty (TKA) (Web page).
 Medscape Drugs and Diseases.
 New York, NY: WebMD LLC. https://emedicine.medscape.com/article/1250275-overview [Accessed: 30/06/21]